 EU-U.S. & Swiss-U.S. Privacy Shield Privacy Notice

-Workday, Inc. (“Workday”) commits to subject to the Privacy Shield Principles all personal data that Workday receives from the European Economic Area ("EEA") and Switzerland in reliance on the respective EU-U.S. & Swiss-U.S. Privacy Shield.
+Workday, Inc. (“Workday”) commits to subject to the Privacy Shield Principles all personal data that Workday receives from the European Economic Area ("EEA"), the United Kingdom and Switzerland in reliance on the respective EU-U.S. & Swiss-U.S. Privacy Shield.
 Information regarding the Privacy Shield framework and Workday’s certification can be found at: https://www.privacyshield.gov.

 Types of personal data collected and purposes of collection and use

-Workday collects personal data about EEA and Swiss personnel that customers and their authorized users either enter into Workday’s Cloud-Based Enterprise Applications; or provide to Workday under a professional services engagement to be input into or accessed within the Service (collectively, “Services Personal Data”).
+Workday collects personal data about EEA, UK and Swiss-based personnel that customers and their authorized users either enter into Workday’s Cloud-Based Enterprise Applications; or provide to Workday under a professional services engagement to be input into or accessed within the Service (collectively, “Services Personal Data”).

 Workday acts as a data processor with respect to this data.
 Workday processes Services Personal Data to provide and support the Service for which the Customer has engaged Workday.
 Workday processes Services Personal Data as instructed by its Customers, and does not control or own the Services Personal Data it processes.